Projects at the interface of design and health are our core competency.

 The Commune of Muri-Gümligen near Bern would like to make their public spaces more attractive to older members of the population.
 Among the elements people would like to see are age-friendly walking circuits and seating options.
 The SCDH developed a prototype of an age-sensitive seating option, based on designs by komform GmbH; it will be one of the options in a vote by the local population.

-Promoting health literacy of patients, family members and specialist staff
+Promoting health literacy among patients, their relatives and healthcare professionals

 There are numerous Care@home initiatives running independently of each other in Switzerland.
 Their aim is to facilitate cost-efficient care at home and reduce the load on the hospital infrastructure for the long term.
 The interactions between the various service components being planned are highlighted in a visual situation analysis for stakeholders.
 The project lays the groundwork for a subsequent project – the development of a learning platform.